-We transition fishing communities and turtle hunters into seaweed and sea cucumber farming to relieve pressure on natural marine resources and a provide a pathway out of poverty
+We transition fishing communities and turtle hunters towards seaweed and sea cucumber farming to relieve pressure on natural marine resources and a provide a pathway out of poverty

 At Reef Doctor, we believe in empowering rural communities by encouraging resource stewardship rather than resource consumption.
 Following this principle, in April 2014 we were awarded a prestigious 3-year Darwin Initiative grant to assist local communities in their transition towards sustainable marine-based livelihoods.
 This is achieved through the implementation of a bay-wide seaweed and sea cucumber aquaculture project, providing a direct pathway to poverty alleviation.